August 4, 2019

 During that time we found out some good news!
 Her daughter was expecting a baby.

 My mother in law was overjoyed.
 Both her kids would have grand babies and we could have such fun family Disney trips.
 She dreamed about it, and it was one of the reoccurring things we talked about.
 Disney world trips and Disney cruises!
 How fun!
+In fact, it was the only thing she really talked about, her personal escape from the cruel hand that fate had dealt her.

 She couldn’t wait to see their faces when they saw Mickey, how much fun we would all have eating yummy treats and hanging out for a week straight.
 It really was a magical thought.